 Q: Do I pay first month’s rent and last month’s rent with my security deposit?

-A: We only require that you pay First Month Rent along with the Security deposit.
+A: We require that you pay First Month Rent along with the Security Deposit as well as a $100 Lease Sign On Fee.
 If there are any additional fees due, this will be specified in the lease.

 Q: How old do you have to be to apply?